MaksTuev/ferro/README.md

 This library contains one rx operator (`OperatorFreeze`), which contains freeze logic.
 To apply it, you should pass this operator in method `Observable#lift()`.

 ##Conclusion
-If you don't use dagger, `ferro-mvp` may seem somewhat redundant, so you can create your own base classes for View and Presenter by using `ferro-core` for saving presenter and `ferro-rx` for adding freeze logic.
+Nobody likes to do the basic logic of the project dependent on third-party libraries.
+So, the Ferro is, generally speaking, set of simple ideas, and you can create you own base classes by using this ideas.

 I also recommend to get acquainted with project [CleanApp](https://github.com/MaksTuev/clean_app), which demonstrates how create good architecture by using MVP and basic principles of [CleanArchitecture](https://8thlight.com/blog/uncle-bob/2012/08/13/the-clean-architecture.html)